CSALabsAutomation/azure-databricks/steps/03_construction-of-bronze-layer/documentation.md

 As the batch and stream data are ingested inside the adls gen2 storage account.
 Let's mount the tables in the DBFS file system and ADLS Gen2 using Delta Live Tables.

+Delta Live Tables is a framework for building reliable, maintainable, and testable data processing pipelines.
+You define the transformations to perform on your data, and Delta Live Tables manages task orchestration, cluster management, monitoring, data quality, and error handling.

 ### Objective:
 Creating raw/bronze layer from staging using Delta Live Tables